travelgateX/go-iam-client/README.md

 # go-iam-client
 GraphQL Go client to connect with the TravelgateX IAM API

-* Entities API strong Go types for response data
+* Iam API strong Go types for response data
 * Build and execute any IAM API request
 * Help package with some basic requests
 * Options to log and debug transactions